Reduce Vacancy with These Low-Cost Improvements

 It turns out you don’t need to break the bank to a bit of “wow” factor to your rental.
 In some cases, you barely need to open your wallet.
-Here are nine simple, low-cost steps you can take to impress tenants, improve the look of property, and reduce vacancy time between leases.
+Here are eleven simple, low-cost steps you can take to impress tenants, improve the look of property, and reduce vacancy time between leases.

 Buy Matching Outlet Covers

 We’ve often seen properties in which the owner has painted the walls an off-white, but has failed to replace yellow or brown wall plates for outlets and light switches.
 When a prospective tenant makes a first visit, the mismatch stands out.
 Correcting this can cost as little as a few dollars, and can be rectified in a few minutes with just a screwdriver.

 “When you match the covers with the paint, the room looks crisp and pulls together,” says Dan Hines, Mynd’s Vice President of Property Services.
 “It’s a small investment that provides a lot of value.”

 In especially competitive rental markets, small details can go a long way.
 Show your prospective tenants this level of attention to detail and you will likely keep current residents longer and reduce property vacancy.

 One of a prospective resident’s first impressions occurs when they unlock the front door.
 If the lock is sticky, and requires special effort to make it work, it registers with the tenant that there may be other small problems ahead.